What is API?

 - Configuration Details: All authentication values entered are encoded and saved securely.
 For security reasons, these values will be hidden in future references, and while editing, the password or token values will be masked.
 You can add up to 20 different authentication methods.

 - Managing Auth: If you link an authentication to an API Block, there’s no option to delete it directly.
 To delete it, you must first unlink the authentication.
 Once unlinked, you can proceed with the deletion.
-This prevents accidental removal that could disrupt the entire bot flow.
+This prevents accidental removal that could disrupt the entire flow.

 Configuring Headers and Query Parameters